PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch05/Readme.md

 dotnet user-secrets set Parameters:SqlPassword "AnotherPassw0rd123!"
 ```

 Verify if this is successful, using the Aspire dashboard, and checking *Details* of the sql container, environment variable `MSSQL_SA_PASSWORD', and the connection string retrieved from the *gameapis* project `ConnectionStrings__Codebreaker_Sql`.
-The password will be visialbe as well.
-Also verify if the correct
+The password will be visible as well.

 ## Codebreaker diagrams